pmetzger/simh-docs/docs/simh_faq.md

 ## How do I install NetBSD?

-Directions for installing NetBSD on the NetBSD web site, at
+Directions for installing NetBSD on are the NetBSD web site, at
 <https://www.netbsd.org/Ports/vax/emulator-howto.html>.

 ## How do I install Ultrix?